 - Hold your Symbicort Turbohaler upright with the red grip at the bottom and unscrew the cover

-- To load the medicine turn the red grip far in one direction, and then far back in the other direction until you hear a click
+- To load the medicine turn the red grip as far as you can in one direction, and then as far back as you can in the opposite direction until you hear a click.

 - Turn it again both ways and it is now ready to use

 - To take the treatment hold it slightly away from your mouth

 - Put the Symbicort Turbohaler mouthpiece between your teeth making sure not to chew or bite on the mouthpiece

 - Next, breathe in hard and deep through your mouth

 - Remove the inhaler from your mouth, close your mouth and hold for 10 seconds